View of the Cuicocha crater lake

 Ready for another round around the lake, with my hiking buddy Stan

-You can make the whole round or choose one of many alternative shorter routes.
+You can make the whole round or choose a shorter route.
 In other words, it is NOT necessary to circle the whole lake to get a good impression of the area & its unique flora & fauna.

 After getting through the main entrance you’ll find the Visitors center on your right hand side.
 As you probably will arrive in a taxi or a pickup, ask the driver to drop you off there.